 All of us, especially as practitioners with decent and comfortable lives, should have respect for them.
 We must aspire to learn from them.
 [Such] “profound and earnest aspirations” are our fundamental duty.

-The sections in italics are transcribed excerpts from the teachings on the Lotus Sutra that Dharma Master Cheng Yen gave on April 15 and 16, 2019, and June 1, 2015.
+The sections in italics are transcribed excerpts from Dharma Master Cheng Yen’s teachings on the Lotus Sutra.